hashicorp/terraform-provider-aws/website/docs/r/docdb_global_cluster.html.markdown

 $ terraform import aws_docdb_global_cluster.example example
 ```

-Certain resource arguments, like `force_destroy`, only exist within Terraform.
-If the argument is set in the Terraform configuration on an imported resource, Terraform will show a difference on the first plan after import to update the state value.
-This change is safe to apply immediately so the state matches the desired configuration.
 Certain resource arguments, like `source_db_cluster_identifier`, do not have an API method for reading the information after creation.
 If the argument is set in the Terraform configuration on an imported resource, Terraform will always show a difference.
 To workaround this behavior, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference, e.g.

 ```terraform